-Giving Back: Bishop Hendricken’s Hunger Walk Goes Virtual
+Giving Back: Bishop Hendricken’s hunger walk goes virtual

 The social distancing has students and staff challenging themselves and the community to do something positive.

 “We raised just over 6,000 dollars but more importantly for our community we are getting people out, a huge student response.
-People are walking and remembering those who are facing challenging times right now,” said Cooley.
+People are walking and remembering those who are facing challenging times right now,” Cooley said.

 Organizers want to stress that it is important to take the walk alone and not in populated areas.